VitoMaiocchi/DurakOnline/README.md

 2. The Global Game State including any child Nodes (gloabl_state.cpp, game_node.cpp toplevel_nodes.cpp)

-3. OpenGl this includes the Window and any actuall rendering (opengl.cpp)
+3. OpenGl this includes the Window and any actual rendering (opengl.cpp)

-The Node Framework Provides a way to stucture anything displayed on screen in a hirachy of nodes.
-Any updates in the Window size propagte trough the node tree.
+The Node Framework Provides a way to stucture anything displayed on screen in a hierachy of nodes.
+Any updates in the Window size propagate trough the node tree.
-The size of each Node in the tree is only calulated when the window size changes.
+The size of each Node in the tree is only calculated when the window size changes.
 This Extends of the Node is used to handle drawing and mouse events like hover/click.
-This makes everything scale dynamically
+This makes everything scale dynamically.
 (more detail in drawable.hpp)

-The Global Game State handels all parts that have something to do with Durak Game Logic.
+The Global Game State handles all parts that have something to do with Durak Game Logic.
 It handles and displays any updates from the server and provides things like a login and game screen.
 (more detail in global_state.hpp)